Hedge Fund Definition

 - The major organizational structure that you will find for Hedge Funds is the one with a General/Limited Partnership Model.

 - Also, the Typical structure used for the General partners is the Limited Liability Company.
 A Limited Liability Company is a flow-through tax entity, and investors are limited in liability to the amount of their investment.

-You can check out the infographic for the diagrammatic representation of the Hedge Fund structure.
+You can check out the infographic for the diagrammatic representation of the What is Hedge Fund?